yesodweb/yesodweb.com-content/blog/2014/09/announcing-yesod-1-4.md

 * persistent-postgres and persitent-mysql don't yet support changing the type of the id field
 * persistent-mongoDB does not yet support composite primary keys
-* persistent-redis is in the process of being upgraded to 2.1
-* There are several other persistent packages out there that I have not had the chance to check on yet.
-Feel free to ask for help.

 All of the above packages except persistent-mysql are being well maintained, but just developing new features at their own pace. persistent-mysql is in the need of a dedicated maintainer.
 There are some major defects in the migration code that have gone unresolved for a long time now.

+* persistent-redis is in the process of being upgraded to 2.1
+* [persistent-zookeeper](http://hackage.haskell.org/package/persistent-zookeeper) was just released, but it is still on persistent 1.3.*
+* There are other persistent packages out there that I have not had the chance to check on yet, most noteably persistent-odbc.
+Feel free to ask for help when upgrading.

 ### Persistent 2.1: dealing with more complex changes